Ktt-Development/docs.kttdevelopment.com/simplehttpserver/server/adding-pages.md

 );
 ```

-Contexts in a Http Server are acase sensetive and will use the most specific context available.
+Contexts in a Http Server are case sensitive and will use the most specific context available.

 **Example:** If a user goes to `/this/web/page` and there are only handlers for `/this` and `/this/web`, then the handler for `/this/web` would be used because its the most specific context that exists on the server.